HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 | Email | andre.geldenhuis@vuw.ac.nz |
 | Mattermost tag | @geldenan |

+Andre Geldenhuis is a staff member at Victoria University of Wellington.
+He enjoys loves rockets and is part of the New Zealand Rocketry Association.

 ### 1.1 Purpose

 *One sentence describing the purpose of the system.*